murks3r/mexc-sniper-bot/README.md

 ### Development Guidelines

 - **TypeScript First**: All new code must be in TypeScript with strict type checking
-- **Testing Required**: Write unit tests (Vitest), E2E tests (Playwright), and Stagehand tests for new features
+- **Testing Required**: Write unit tests (Vitest) and E2E tests (Playwright) for new features
-- **Code Quality**: Use Biome.js for formatting and linting, maintain 100% test pass rate
+- **Code Quality**: Use Biome.js for formatting and linting, maintain high test pass rate
+- **Focus**: Keep code focused on sniping functionality - avoid adding non-essential features
 - **Database**: Use Drizzle ORM for all database operations with safe migrations
 - **Authentication**: All protected routes must use Supabase Auth integration
 - **Error Handling**: Implement comprehensive error handling with proper logging